-On average, the hydrolysable proteins were 35.4±11.7% of the total proteins (ranging from 6.8 to 75.6%), the hydrolysable carbohydrates 13.1±10.8% of the total carbohydrates (ranging from 0.1 to 44.9%).
-Generally the deeper layer percentages were higher than the UML ones, except for the front-related stations in ROME 2 and station 20 in ROME 1.
-This was also true considering the sum of the contribution of hydrolysable proteins and carbohydrates to the POC (Fig 7).
+279 On average, the hydrolysable proteins were 35.4±11.7% of the total proteins (ranging from 6.8 to 75.6%), 280 the hydrolysable carbohydrates 13.1±10.8% of the total carbohydrates (ranging from 0.1 to 44.9%).
+281 Generally, the deeper layer contribution of the hydrolysable proteins to POC was higher than the UML one, 282 except for the front-related stations in ROME 2 and station 20 in ROME 1 (Fig 7A).
+The hydrolysable 283 carbohydrate contribution to POC (Fig.7B) was lower and showed a higher variability in the three areas.
+In 284 ROME 1, for instance, the contribution showed an inverse trend with chlorophyll-a.
+The 200-m-deep 285 contributions were higher at the stations not covered by ice from a longer time, than at the stations more 286 recently influenced by ice.
+ROME 3, however, showed a rather good relationship between the hydrolysable 287 carbohydrate and the phytoplanktonic biomass.
+The large variability of the hydrolysable carbohydrate 288 contribution to the POC concentration, often visible in Fig. 7B as high standard deviation, implied also 289 strong variations within the UML and the deeper layer that were not found for the hydrolysable proteins.

-3.3 Multivariate statistical analysis
+291 3.3 Multivariate statistical analysis

-Fig. 8 reports the PCA plot, where the cluster analysis results are shown as ellipses defined by Euclidean distances.
-The PC1 axis explained 71% of the variation, while the PC2 explained a further 24% of the variation.
-Two significantly different main groups (ANOSIM analysis, Table 5) were observed: the UML observations belonged to the richer group A, with the exception of the closed-pack, the early summer polynya observations, station 20 of ROME 1 and station 34 of ROME 2.
-Those observations were grouped together with all the deeper-layer observations in group B. Proteins and carbohydrates explained the major part of this difference (SIMPER analysis, Table 5).
-The group B stations showed POC concentrations 3.4-fold lower than the observations of group A, 4.8 for proteins and 2.8 for carbohydrates.
+Fig. 8 shows a PCA plot, where the cluster analysis results are shown as ellipses defined by Euclidean distances.
+The PC1 axis explained 71% of the variation, while the PC2 explained a further 24%.
+Two significantly different main groups (ANOSIM analysis, Table 5) were observed: the main part of the UML observations belonged to the richer group A, while the deeper layer observations were clustered in group B. Proteins and carbohydrates explained the major part of this difference (SIMPER analysis, Table 5).
+The 297 group B stations showed POC concentrations 3.4-fold lower than the observations of group A, 4.8 for298 proteins and 2.8 for carbohydrates.

 In group A the samples were organised into two main sub-groups: a1 and a2.
-The multivariate analyses highlighted significant differences between these sub-groups (ANOSIM analysis, Table 5), mainly due to the different ratios between proteins and carbohydrates (explaining 41% of the difference, SIMPER analysis, Table 5).
-In group B two more sub-groups were recorded, differing significantly (ANOSIM analysis, Table 5).
+The multivariate analyses highlighted significant differences between them (ANOSIM analysis, Table 5), mainly due to the different ratios between proteins and carbohydrates (explaining 41% of the difference, SIMPER analysis, Table 5).
+In group B two more sub-groups were recorded, differing significantly (ANOSIM analysis, Table 5) due to the carbohydrate concentrations (explaining 47% of the difference, SIMPER analysis, Table 5).